CONSUMER MEDICINE INFORMATION

 oral antidiabetic agents

-NSAIDs (non-steroidal anti-inflammatory drugs), used to treat pain, arthritis and methotrexate, a medicine used to treat certain types of cancers, severe psoriasis duloxetine, a medicine used to treat depression, anxiety and nerve pain in people clozapine, a medicine used to treat schizophrenia ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome lignocaine, a local anaesthetic medicine used to numb pain or cause loss of sensation pentoxifylline (oxpentifylline), a medicine used to treat circulation disorders
+NSAIDs (non-steroidal anti-inflammatory drugs), used to treat pain, arthritis and methotrexate, a medicine used to treat certain types of cancers, severe psoriasis duloxetine, a medicine used to treat depression, anxiety and nerve pain in people clozapine, a medicine used to treat schizophrenia ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome lidocaine (lignocaine), a local anaesthetic medicine used to numb pain or cause loss pentoxifylline (oxpentifylline), a medicine used to treat circulation disorders